slangenbach/notes/hashicorp_terraform_associate.md

 ## Terraform Cloud

 - Terraform Cloud is an enhanced backend with stores state and run operations remotely.
 It also features fine-grained access control (via Sentinel), policy enforcement, web UI, integration with version control systems and a private module registry
+- Terraform Cloud private registry can be used to limit access to approved modules only
+- Variables can also be applied to just a single run within a workspace
 - Variable sets allow us to reuse variables across workspaces
 - Sentinel has three policy enforcement levels: advisory (allowed to fail), soft-mandatory (must be overwritten when failing) and hard-mandatory